regebro/supporting-python-3/source/index.rst

    differences.rst
    stdlib.rst

-There is also a list of :doc:`errata`, still fairly short.
+There is also a list of :doc:`errata` that covers the earlier printed editions of "Porting to Python 3".

 About the Author
 ----------------